kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

-Extra config map for postgis to be included Can be used to pregenerate Django database for first setup
+Extra config map for postgis to be included.
+Can be used to pregenerate database and roles for first setup

 </td>
 </tr>
 		<tr>
 <td>

-<a id="postgis.extraPodEnv" class="anchor">postgis.extraPodEnv</a>
+<a id='postgis.extraPodEnv' class="anchor">postgis.extraPodEnv</a>

 </td>
 <td>